LucasVance/2100/docs/index.md

 # 2100: Restoring the American Dream

 > This site is a work-in-progress.
 Many of the claims need to be substantiated further.
-However, the core logic is all here; until completion, it does represent a good picture of an exposition
+However, the core logic is all here; until completion, it does represent an okay exposition of the subject matter.

 Most of us were taught a simple picture of how society works: